Student Consumer Information

 The list provides links to other departmental sites that disclose specific information that is in compliance with The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA).
 For additional information, including requesting a paper copy of any materials, please call the appropriate office or visit the indicated websites.

-Since 1916, the University of Northern Colorado has been accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
+Since 1916, the University of Northern Colorado has been accredited by the Higher Learning Commission (HLC).

 Specialized accreditation is held by numerous UNC academic programs.

 For more information on various academic programs which currently have special accreditation, please see our catalog.

 In compliance with the Clery Act, the most recent University of Northern Colorado Annual Campus Security and Fire Safety Report is available online and a paper copy can be requested at the UNC Police Department.
 This report contains crime statistics and policy statements related to safety, conduct processes, and Title IX investigations.
 As required by HEA, the Missing Persons policy can be found on page 28.

 - Housing and Residential Education and Emergency Program

 The purpose of Career Services is to deliver quality professional growth opportunities for career related and educational goals.